chomosuke/typst-preview.nvim/README.md

   -- Example: open_cmd = 'firefox %s -P typst-preview --class typst-preview' open_cmd = nil,

+  -- Custom port to open the preview server.
+Default is random.
+  -- Example: port = 8000
+  port = 0,

   -- Setting this to 'always' will invert black and white in the preview -- Setting this to 'auto' will invert depending if the browser has enable -- dark mode